MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	Set-ExecutionPolicy RemoteSigned
 	</pre>

 1. Now close the Azure PowerShell window and open another one, this time **not** running as an administrator.
 At the Azure PowerShell command prompt, navigate to the directory for this lab — the one containing the "resources" subdirectory, which holds a collection of JPG images — and create a text file named copyimages.ps1 containing the statements below.
-Replace *[accountname]* and *[accountkey]* with your storage account's name and primary access key:
+Replace *accountname* and *accountkey* with your storage account's name and primary access key:

 	<pre>
 	cd resources
-	$context = New-AzureStorageContext -StorageAccountName [accountname] -StorageAccountKey [accountkey] foreach ($file in Get-ChildItem *.jpg) {
+	$context = New-AzureStorageContext -StorageAccountName <i>accountname</i> -StorageAccountKey <i>accountkey</i>
+	foreach ($file in Get-ChildItem *.jpg) {
 	    Set-AzureStorageBlobContent -Blob $file.Name -Container "images" -File $file.Name -Context $context -Force }